cloudsimplus/cloudsimplus/README.md

   It is the main module that contains the simulation framework implementation and is the only one you need to write your cloud simulations.
 - [cloudsim-plus-examples](cloudsim-plus-examples): includes a series of different examples, since minimal simulation scenarios using basic
-  CloudSim Plus features, to complex scenarios using workloads from trace files or \texttt{Vm} migration examples.
+  CloudSim Plus features, to complex scenarios using workloads from trace files or Vm migration examples.
+This is an excelent start point for learning how to build cloud simulations using CloudSim Plus.
 - [cloudsim-plus-testbeds](cloudsim-plus-testbeds): a new module that implements some simulation testbeds in a repeatable manner, allowing a researcher to execute several simulation runs for a given experiment and collect statistical data using a scientific approach.
 - [cloudsim-plus-benchmarks](cloudsim-plus-benchmarks): a new module introduced to implement micro benchmarks using the